lixiangyun/RESFCONF_doc_ZH_CN/README.md

    The format of this parameter is an XPath 1.0 expression [XPath] and is evaluated in the following context:

-   o  The set of namespace declarations is the set of prefix and
-      namespace pairs for all supported YANG modules, where the prefix is the YANG module name and the namespace is as defined by the "namespace" statement in the YANG module.
+   -  The set of namespace declarations is the set of prefix and namespace pairs for all supported YANG modules, where the prefix is the YANG module name and the namespace is as defined by the "namespace" statement in the YANG module.

-   o  The function library is the core function library defined in
-      XPath 1.0, plus any functions defined by the data model.
+   -  The function library is the core function library defined in XPath 1.0, plus any functions defined by the data model.

-   o  The set of variable bindings is empty.
+   -  The set of variable bindings is empty.

-   o  The context node is the root node.
+   -  The context node is the root node.

    The "filter" query parameter is used as defined in Section 3.6 of [RFC5277].
 If the boolean result of the expression is "true" when